craigbilner/life-on-mars/README.md

 ## output syntax

 one line for each robot with it's final co-ordinates and it's orientation separated by spaces.
 If the unit has been lost it is the last known location with the word "LOST"

+caveat - if a robot is lost, a follow robot will not make the same mistake and ignore the command

 sample output: